 Sending a child to pre-school was found to raise his or her IQ by more than four points, and pre-schools that include a language development component were found to boost IQ by more than seven points.
 The link between pre-school and intelligence could be a function of increased exposure to language or the result of the overall cognitive complexity of the environment.

-For the latest food news and recipes, like us on Facebook or follow us on Twitter.
+For the latest food news, health tips and recipes, like us on Facebook or follow us on Twitter and YouTube.